Trains, post and even coffin-making: Every strike likely to affect UK by end of 2022

 The RCN’s mandate to organise strikes runs until early May next year.

-Services across the country will be crippled next Saturday, 26 November, as members of the drivers’ union Aslef at 11 train operators will walk out in a long-running dispute over pay.
+Services across the country will be crippled on Saturday 26 November, as members of the drivers’ union Aslef at 11 train operators will walk out in a long-running dispute over pay.

 Members of the RMT union have already taken part in eight days of strike action since June, which brought much of the rail network to a standstill.